A Distributed Generative AI Approach for Heterogeneous Multi-Domain Environments under Data Sharing constraints: Methodology

 \subsection{Selecting The Optimum Cuts}

 For our optimization problem, we employ a genetic algorithm to minimize the total latency of the system by optimizing the variable, which represents the optimum four cut points for each client $k$

 A major challenge lies in its high complexity: since we aim to determine four cut points for each client, the search space grows exponentially with the number of clients.
 This makes convergence of the genetic algorithm increasingly difficult as the client population increases.
-To address this issue and reduce the search space, we employ an approximation strategy where We reduce the total number of clients while preserving the relative distribution of devices with varying capabilities.
-This approach maintains representativeness while significantly shrinking the optimization domain
+To address this issue and reduce the search space, we employ an reduction strategy where we reduce the total number of clients to the number of device profiles (Devices having the same computation capabilities).
+This approach maintains representativeness while significantly shrinking the optimization domain. , as illustrated in Figure~\ref{fig:approach2}.

-The approach was validated against a full search on a smaller-scale setup of 20 devices and was shown to converge to a similar optimal solution.
-Thus on our experimental large scale setup, it expected to converge to an acceptable suboptimal solution.
+This approach is shown to be able to reach the same sub-optimal value as a full genetic algorithm in appendix~\ref{proofga}.
 To ensure the accuracy of latency evaluation, the fitness of each individual is always measured after upsampling the solution back to the original number of clients.

 The procedure begins with the initialization of a population of 1000 individuals.
 Each individual represents a possible set of cut points for the clients and is typically encoded as an array of client-specific cut points initialized randomly.